Mont Blanc Summit Course

 CHECK ALL ADVENTURES CHAT WITH US

-Will there be training on how to use crampons and other technical gear?
+Will there be training on how to use crampons and other technical gear during the Mont Blanc Summit Course?

 Would it be too hot on summit day to use ski pants or just thin waterproof pants?

-Is it possible to find gear in Chamonix?
+Is it possible to find gear in Chamonix to climb Mont Blanc?

-Which hiking or mountaineering boots would you recommend for this trip?
+Which hiking or mountaineering boots would you recommend to climb Mont Blanc?

-You don't need hiking boots on this trip.
-We will be using mountaineering boots throughout.
-Mountaineering boots are stiffer than regular trekking boots and are designed to fit mountaineering crampons.
-If you're new to mountaineering, we recommend renting mountaineering boots from Chamonix rather than buying them.
+You won’t need hiking boots for this trip, as you’ll be using mountaineering boots throughout the Mont Blanc climb.
+Mountaineering boots are stiffer than regular trekking boots and are specifically designed to fit crampons used during Mont Blanc climbing.
+These boots have become highly specialised, and choosing the right boot depends on the type of mountaineering you plan to pursue.
+A boot suitable for high altitude PD routes like the Mont Blanc summit is very different from one designed for ridge climbs or more technical routes.
+If you're new to mountaineering, we recommend renting boots from Chamonix for this trip.
+After experiencing the week, you can speak with your guide or your Life Happens Outdoors team leader to reflect on how you see yourself progressing beyond this course.
+That way, you’ll get the best recommendations on what to buy if you decide to continue your mountaineering journey.
 If you want to buy mountaineering boots, we suggest the La Sportiva GTX Cube.
 It's best suited for something like the Mont Blanc, and you’re likely to use it for most climbs in the future.

 Discover More